kevinrmahoney/ChultCampaign/Places.md

 Tavern in Wavecrest the adventures waited in while they were looking for transit to Chult

 ## Bulder’s rest
-Area to the east of the Istari Tribe where Saerumir is from
+Area to the east of the Istari Tribe where Saerumir is from.